cut command for remove sections from each line of output in bash.

 Select Column Using Start Position

-Another useful feature of cut is specifying only start position up to end.
+Another useful feature of cut is specifying only to start position up to end.

 $ cut -c3- fruits.txt